derMacon/bash-window-manager/readme.md

 - to reset the memory slots, configure another custom shortcut that takes in the letter 'r' as its argument

 ## Todo
-- [ ] check if the window ids in the buffer actually exist
-- [ ] overwrite inactive window ids
 - [ ] implement a config template where window workspaces can be deposited
 - [ ] insert usage demo gif into readme